 Four teenage female divers find themselves trapped in an underwater cave inhabited by the deadliest sharks on the planet.
 Mild profanity (including one F-bomb), moderate levels of violence and terror.

 A man seeks to reconnect with his daughter before he becomes completely invisible.
 No nudity or intensely disturbing scenes, but high levels of profanity—including five F-bombs and five S-bombs dropped within the first fifteen minutes.

-A man stranded on an island retreat must fight off an unseen killer.
+- Prey (2019) a man stranded on an island retreat must fight off an unseen killer.
 Moderately frightening, with mild levels of cursing.